 The reason for this is partly function and partly aesthetics.
 When the trucks match the deck width, the board will be more stable when performing spinning tricks like Kickflips and Heelflips as the centrifugal mass of the skateboard will be more central.
 Another advantage is it makes it easier to know where your wheels are under the board when grinding rails or ramp coping.

 What Do The Truck Measurements Mean?

-The measurement you'll normally see is the 'hanger' width, the hanger is the part of the truck that holds the axle (Fig 1) and comes in various 1/4" widths i.e 5.0", 5.25" etc. Confusingly the trucks you buy will actually be wider than the size stated as it doesn't count the axle.
+The measurement you'll normally see with trucks is the 'hanger' width.
+What is the hanger on skateboard trucks?
+The hanger is the part of the truck that holds the axle (Fig 1) and comes in various 1/4" widths i.e 5.0", 5.25" etc. Confusingly the trucks you buy will actually be wider than the size stated as it doesn't count the axle.

 The Axle will be wider than the hanger width, the exposed axle will typically measure around 1.375" / 35mm each side or 2.75" / 70mm combined (Fig 2.).
 Now you know this, you can see that a truck with a size of 5.0" actually has an overall width, including axle, of 7.75" making it a perfect width match for a 7.75" deck.